What Are the Cheapest States To Live In?

 West Virginia

-Coming in second on our cheapest states list is West Virginia, and it’s no surprise since its cost of living scores nearly 21% below the US average.
+Coming in second on our cheapest states list is properties in West Virginia, and it’s no surprise since its cost of living scores nearly 21% below the US average.
 While health care did exceed the national median rate, housing was a whopping 60% below average!

 The median sale price was $280,500 in November 2022, up 6.3% year-over-year.
 Cities like Shannondale, Harpers Ferry, and Inwood saw much action in the real estate market.